infinyon/fluvio/DEVELOPER.md

 ### Kubernetes as a requirement

 Kubernetes is currently a requirement for running Fluvio.
 We use Kubernetes to manage Fluvio's metadata.
-Running in "local" mode still requires kubernetes, however, Fluvio's processes run locally instead of within Kubernetes pods.
+Running in "local" mode still requires kubernetes.
+Fluvio's processes run locally instead of within Kubernetes pods.

 * Default mode: [Kubernetes-based Fluvio cluster](#kubernetes-based-fluvio-cluster)